Mount Ontake: Eruptions

 Ontake was thought to be inactive until October 1979, when it underwent a series of explosive phreatic eruptions which ejected 200,000 tons of ash, and had a volcanic explosivity index (VEI) of 2.
 There were minor non-explosive (VEI 0) phreatic eruptions in 1991 and 2007.

-On Saturday, September 27, 2014, at around 11:53 a.m.
+On September 27, 2014, at around 11:53 a.m.
 Japan Standard Time (UTC +9), the volcano erupted with a VEI of 3.
-There were no significant earthquakes that might have warned authorities in the lead up to the phreatic eruption—caused by ground water flashing to steam in a hydrothermal explosion.
-The Mount Ontake volcano eruption was an extremely rare phenomenon which made it difficult to take precautionary measures.
+The eruption was phreatic—caused by groundwater flashing to steam in a hydrothermal explosion—and there were no significant earthquakes that might have warned authorities in the lead up to it.
+The eruption was an extremely rare phenomenon, which made it difficult to take precautionary measures.
 At the time of the eruption, several hiking parties were undertaking ascents and descents of Ontake, with emergency descents having to be undertaken in the presence of ash clouds and falling rocks.
 63 people were killed; five bodies were never found.
-The Japan Self-Defense Forces began carrying out helicopter searches for missing people after the eruption.